jpseiler/cherry/readme.md

 #readme

 ...
-Her eyes like angels watch them still
+Those cherries fairly do enclose
-  Her brows like bended bows do stand
+   Of orient pearl a double row,
-Threat'ning with piercing frowns to kill
+Which when her lovely laughter shows,
-  All tha attempt with eye or hand
+   They look like rose-buds filled with snow;
-    Those sacred cherries to come nigh,
+      Yet them no peer nor prince can buy
-	Till "Cherry-ripe" themselves do cry.
+      Till “Cherry-ripe” themselves do cry.
 --Thomas Campion